DmitriyMalayev/components_app/notes.md

 Which One To Choose?
   Companies with established projects are using Class based components Companies with newer projects may be using Class based components or Function based components

+SeasonsApp Challenges
+  Need to get the users physical location
+  Need to determine the current month
+  Need to change text and styling based on Location + Month